Yejashi/obsidianNotes/Research/Papers/Dynist/Dyninst paper.md

 Current patch-based instrumenters impose proportional cost, but are not capable of instrumenting at any time because they cannot insert or modify actively executing code.

+We describe two new techniques that address this lack:
+- **State interception:**